-The next Saturday, Marion and Lily were sitting in the Gryffindor Common Room reading on the scarlet sofas.
-Studying was slowly taking their lives as they got into the usual school rituals.
+The next Saturday, Marion and Lily were sitting in the Common Room reading on the scarlet sofas.
+Studying was slowly taking their lives as they got into the usual school rituals, but then again even Marion couldn’t stay top of the class by doing nothing but sitting on her arse, and she had tried.
 Lily was reading the Charms book and Marion was flicking through the Divination book for the third time.
-The words seemed to go right in one ear and right out of the other the more times she read it.
-Then, she was interrupted by two all too familiar voices.

-“What do you want, Potter?”
+“What do you want, Black?”
 Marion huffed in her usual superior tone.
 James just grinned.

 “Ew, no!”
 They both said together, causing James to raise his eyebrows in suspicion.
 Lily exhaled loudly and slammed her book shut.

 “You know, Potter, sometimes I wonder if there actually is a brain between your ears.”
 She snorted in annoyance causing James to blush and Marion and Sirius to chuckle loudly.
 James said nothing after that.

 “So what are you up to today, Preston?” asked Sirius suspiciously.

 “Never you mind, Black.”
 Marion smiled cheekily.

 “Oh, yeah?
 You can tell us.”
 He cooed.
 Marion looked at him with a smirk.

 “Ok then if you must know.
 I have a date with David.”
 She said, causing Sirius’ eyes to widen and eyebrows to rise in confusion.
 Marion felt a swelling sense of triumph in her chest and playfully patted Sirius' cheek.
 James struggled back a grin at his reaction, and when Sirius caught his eye he quickly corrected it.